uttam9721/vlogApp/README.md

-# 📝 Voiceless Vlogs
+# 📝 Blogs

-**Voiceless Vlogs** is a MERN stack-based social vlogging web application where users share thoughts purely through text — no images or videos.
+**Blog is a MERN stack-based social vlogging web application where users share thoughts purely through text — no images or videos.
 It’s a platform for writers, thinkers, and anyone who prefers the power of words over visuals.

 ---